rarible/rarible-web-faq/using-rarible/nft-as-a-gift.md

-Yes!
 As long as you’ve got their wallet address, you can make your friends smile by sending them an NFT.

 1. Go to your profile page and:
 2. Open the Owned tab.